Skip to main content

 How much does it cost to buy a propane tank?

-A 500 gallon above-ground tank typically runs $1,500–$3,000 installed; a 1,000 gallon underground tank runs $3,500–$7,000 installed including excavation.
+A 500 gallon above-ground tank typically runs $1,500–$3,000 installed; a 1,000 gallon underground tank typically runs $3,500–$7,000 installed including excavation.
 Costs vary by region and by how much site prep is required.
 The propane inside the tank is a separate line item — your first fill at delivery prices.

 How long does it take to recoup the cost of buying a tank?